Date, System Uptime and Clock:

 In the above example there are no hmem, smem, kmem failed allocations.

-Presence of hmem failed allocationindicates that the hash kernel memory was full.
-Thiis not a serious memory problem but indicates there is a configuration problem.
-The value assigned to the hasmemory pool, (either manually or automatically by changing the numbeconcurrent
+serious memory problem but indicates there is a configuration problem.
+The value assigned to the hash memory pool, (either manually or automatically by changing the

-Presence of „kmem failed allocationmeans that some applicationdid not get memory.
-Thiis usually an indicatioof a memory problem; most commonly a memory shortage.
-The natural limiis
+Presence of „kmem‟ failed allocations means that some applications did not get memory.
+This is usually an indication of a memory problem; most commonly a memory shortage.
+The natural limit is

 2GB, since the Kernel is 32bit.)